Norinchukin Bank The Raises Stock Holdings in Centene Co. (NYSE:CNC)

 Norinchukin Bank The increased its stake in shares of Centene Co.
 (NYSE:CNC) by 1.4% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 48,616 shares of the company’s stock after purchasing an additional 653 shares during the quarter.
 Norinchukin Bank The’s holdings in Centene were worth $2,836,000 as of its most recent SEC filing.

 Several other hedge funds and other institutional investors also recently modified their holdings of CNC.
 Raymond James Financial Services Advisors Inc. increased its position in Centene by 21.0% during the 2nd quarter.
 Raymond James Financial Services Advisors Inc. now owns 18,929 shares of the company’s stock valued at $1,203,000 after buying an additional 3,291 shares in the last quarter.
 Candriam Luxembourg S.C.A. increased its position in Centene by 1.7% during the 2nd quarter.
 Candriam Luxembourg S.C.A. now owns 34,752 shares of the company’s stock valued at $2,209,000 after buying an additional 571 shares in the last quarter.
 Dupont Capital Management Corp increased its position in Centene by 16.0% during the 2nd quarter.
 Dupont Capital Management Corp now owns 27,204 shares of the company’s stock valued at $1,729,000 after buying an additional 3,755 shares in the last quarter.
-Sumitomo Mitsui Trust Holdings Inc. increased its position in Centene by 1.7% during the 2nd quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 2,585,508 shares of the company’s stock valued at $164,309,000 after buying an additional 44,053 shares in the last quarter.
-Finally, Nissay Asset Management Corp Japan ADV increased its position in Centene by 3.9% during the 2nd quarter.
-Nissay Asset Management Corp Japan ADV now owns 77,825 shares of the company’s stock valued at $4,946,000 after buying an additional 2,948 shares in the last quarter.
+Sumitomo Mitsui Trust Holdings Inc. increased its holdings in shares of Centene by 1.7% in the second quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 2,585,508 shares of the company’s stock valued at $164,309,000 after purchasing an additional 44,053 shares during the period.
+Finally, Nissay Asset Management Corp Japan ADV increased its holdings in shares of Centene by 3.9% in the second quarter.
+Nissay Asset Management Corp Japan ADV now owns 77,825 shares of the company’s stock valued at $4,946,000 after purchasing an additional 2,948 shares during the period.
 Hedge funds and other institutional investors own 86.65% of the company’s stock.

 In related news, CEO Michael F. Neidorff sold 300,000 shares of the stock in a transaction that occurred on Monday, November 9th.
 The stock was sold at an average price of $70.12, for a total value of $21,036,000.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, Director Tommy G. Thompson sold 1,500 shares of the stock in a transaction that occurred on Thursday, October 1st.
 The shares were sold at an average price of $58.36, for a total value of $87,540.00.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders sold 444,224 shares of company stock worth $30,287,907.
 Company insiders own 1.90% of the company’s stock.